-The U.S National Institutes of Health found that keeping yourself cool while sleeping encourages your body to create more brown fat.
+The U.S National Institutes of Health found that sleeping naked and keeping yourself cool while sleeping encourages your body to create more brown fat.
 Brown fat helps to keep you warm by burning calories, which helps to boost your metabolism all day long.
 If you choose to sleep in clothes or sleep under heavy blankets you’re preventing the release of the growth hormone IHG, which helps to repair bones, skin and muscles.

-Removing your clothes before you will help to improve your blood circulation, which is good news for your heart and muscles.
+Another benefit of sleeping naked is that it will help to improve your blood circulation, which is good news for your heart and muscles.
 This is especially the case if you tend to wear underwear and pyjamas with strong elastic in them, as this will cling even tighter once you heat up in the night.

 There’s a reason why cleaning your face before going to sleep is recommended and that’s because pores that can’t breathe will become blocked with dirt, creating spots.
 However, this is the same for all the skin on your body, which is why sleeping naked can help solve any problem areas you currently have.
-Your skin will be able to breathe, thus making it less likely that you will suffer from spot ridden skin.
+Your skin will be able to breathe, thus making it less likely that you will suffer from spots ridden skin.